Considering taking a concealed carry weapons class conducted at a local hotel?

 Those conducting hotel concealed carry weapons classes may claim to be certified NRA instructors.
 Do not be misled!
 Official NRA firearms and concealed carry classes are never taught in rented hotel rooms or at gun shows.

-If you take a concealed carry weapons license class that does not include firing live ammunition from a real firearm, you risk losing your license processing and application fee and having your license revoked, if it is discovered after issuance.
+If you take a concealed carry weapons license class that does not include firing live ammunition from a real firearm, you risk losing your license processing and application fee and having your licensed revoked, if it is discovered after issuance.

 Simulated firing does not qualify as “live-fire” and is not recognized by the State of Florida.